-The intent of the staffing criterion is that adequate numbers of qualified personnel be on site at all times, so that hot shutdown conditions can be achieved and maintained in the event of a fire.
-Individuals that might be needed to perform the operator manual actions should not have collateral duties, such as fire fighting or control room operation, during the evolution of the fire scenario.
-In other words, enough trained people, without collateral duties during a fire, need to be available to ensure that operator manual actions can be completed as needed.
-Therefore, all operating shift staffing levels should include enough trained personnel to perform any operator manual actions that could arise since any fire could occur at any time.
+The intent of the staffing criterion is to ensure that an adequate number of qualified personnel will be available so that hot shutdown conditions can be achieved and maintained in the event of a fire.
+Credited personnel may be normally on site, or available through the emergency planning staff augmentation system in time to successfully perform the desired action.
+Further, individuals that might be needed to perform the operator manual actions should not have collateral duties, such as firefighting, security duties, or control room operation, during the evolution of the fire scenario.
+In other words, enough trained people, without collateral duties during a fire, should be available to ensure that operator manual actions can be completed as needed.